toddbranch/ECE382/notes/L31/index.md

 ### Motor Driver Chip

-You cannot hook your MSP430 directly up to the motors - it can supply enough current!
+You cannot hook your MSP430 directly up to the motors - it can't supply enough current!
 We need to use a motor driver chip instead.
 It can only supply 1A per circuit!
 Do not exceed that!
 [Check out the datasheet for wiring details.](/datasheets/)

 ### Motor Stall Current